SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Semantic Structural Entropy

-In the bipartite graph $G_{cr}=((\mathcal{R}, \mathcal{C}), \mathcal{E})$, we model semantic interactions as random walks between response and claim vertices, and quantify the uncertainty of these interactions using structural entropy.
-By minimizing the $K$-dimensional structural entropy of $G_{cr}$, we obtain its optimal encoding tree $\mathcal{T}^*_{cr}$, which captures the inherent hierarchical community structure over $\mathcal{C}$ and $\mathcal{R}$.
-Following the same process in Section~\ref{sec:method.B.3}, we start by initializing a single-layer encoding tree $\mathcal{T}_{cr}$ in which each leaf node $\gamma$ has the tree root $\lambda$ as its parent.
-Then, we obtain the optimal $K-$dimensional encoding tree $\mathcal{T}^*_{cr}$ using Algorithm~\ref{alg:hierarchical_abstracting}.
-In $\mathcal{T}^*_{cr}$, the root node $\lambda$ corresponds to the union of claim and response sets, $\mathcal{T}_{\lambda}=\mathcal{R} \cup \mathcal{C}$.
-Each leaf node $\gamma$ is a singleton containing an individual claim or response, and intermediate nodes represent hierarchical abstractions at different levels.

-The structural entropy associated with each non-root node $\alpha$ quantifies the uncertainty of a random walk transitioning from the parent community $\mathcal{T}_{\alpha^-}$ to its child community $\mathcal{T}_{\alpha}$.
-For any claim $c \in \mathcal{C}$, the uncertainty of reaching $c$ is determined by the cumulative entropy of all nodes $\alpha$ encountered along the path from the root node $\lambda$ to the leaf node $\gamma$ with $V_{\gamma} = \{c\}$.
-Accordingly, we define the SeSE of each claim $c$ as its uncertainty of engaging in random semantic interactions within $G_{cr}$ as detailed below:
+By minimizing the $K$-dimensional structural entropy of $G_{cr}$ with Algorithm~\ref{alg:hierarchical_abstracting}, we obtain its optimal encoding tree $\mathcal{T}_{cr}^{*}$, which captures the inherent hierarchical community structure over $R\cup C$.
+For any claim $c \in C$, the uncertainty of reaching $c$ is determined by the cumulative entropy of all non-root nodes $\alpha$ encountered along the path from the root $\lambda$ to the leaf $\gamma$ with $V_{\gamma} = \{c\}$.
+Accordingly, we define the SeSE of each claim $c$ as \emph{its uncertainty of engaging in random interactions within $G_{cr}$}: \begingroup

-Nodes with low SeSE typically reside in the network's core regions, corresponding to claims that are frequently accessed during LLM generation, and are therefore more likely to be true.
-Conversely, claims with high SeSE often occupy peripheral or sparsely connected regions, indicating a high likelihood of being hallucinations.
+\endgroup where $\mathcal{P}(\lambda\to\gamma)$ denotes the path from the root $\lambda$ to the leaf $\gamma$ representing $c$.
+Claims with lower SeSE reside in densely connected core regions, reflecting consistent support across sampled responses and lower uncertainty.
+Conversely, claims with higher SeSE lie in peripheral or sparsely connected regions, indicating a higher uncertainty.
+Implementation details are provided in Appendix~\ref{appendix:long-form generation}.